ChatGPT: Reception

-ChatGPT was widely assessed in December 2022 as having some unprecedented and powerful capabilities.
+The original version of ChatGPT, released in November 2022, had capabilities described as unprecedented.
 Kevin Roose of The New York Times called it "the best artificial intelligence chatbot ever released to the general public".
 Samantha Lock of The Guardian noted that it was able to generate "impressively detailed" and "human-like" text.
 In The Atlantic magazine's "Breakthroughs of the Year" for 2022, Derek Thompson included ChatGPT as part of "the generative-AI eruption" that "may change our mind about how we work, how we think, and what human creativity is".
 Kelsey Piper of Vox wrote that "ChatGPT is the general public's first hands-on introduction to how powerful modern AI has gotten" and that ChatGPT is "smart enough to be useful despite its flaws".
-Paul Graham of Y Combinator tweeted: "The striking thing about the reaction to ChatGPT is not just the number of people who are blown away by it, but who they are.
-These are not people who get excited by every shiny new thing.
-Something big is happening."